Guide to University Construction in North Carolina

-Schools all over the country are looking for ways to be competitive as higher education has become more popular among young adults.
+As higher education has become more popular among young adults, schools all over the country are looking for ways to be competitive.
 Even though enrollment has gone up by 5% since 2000, it has never been an easy market.
 This need for a competitive edge has created a changing landscape, full of higher education organizations looking to develop buildings that empower their students and enable them to accomplish new tasks to further their careers.

 When it comes to adding these buildings on campus, owners have several factors to consider such as: the timeline, the type of building, and choosing the best general contractor.
 While these topics can be difficult to sift through, we’ve put together a management guide for university construction specifically in North Carolina.

 From buildings that provide state-of-the-art resources to those that offer a relaxing place for students and faculty to focus, work, and collaborate, university construction projects can enhance the offerings of any campus.
 Typically, these buildings improve or add to the tools and resources available to students on campus, such as buildings designed for specific disciplines.
 Incubators are also popular, along with areas like maker studios and event spaces or student centers.
 Each of these is popular for different reasons, adding a competitive feature to the schools that adopt them.

 Many universities have added the following buildings or projects to their schools for a strong competitive edge:

 - Renovations: Renovating higher-education buildings is an excellent way to give them a refresh and an update.
 North Carolina is filled with historical buildings.
 Many schools will renovate to keep their buildings’ historic charm while simultaneously offer modern amenities.

 - High-tech buildings: Industry developments happen fast, and many universities try to stay ahead of the curve with buildings dedicated to high-tech fields like those in Science, Technology, Engineering, and Mathematics (STEM).
-These buildings might contain state-of-the-art tech for the different fields, like high-end laboratories and tools for science students and 3-D printers for engineers.
+These buildings might contain state-of-the-art technology for different fields, like high-end laboratories and tools for science students and 3-D printers for engineers.
 They also tend to spur university renovations, as they must stay up-to-date with the technology available.